 - Imperial College Research Fellowships - CLOSED for 2019 entry.
 Applications for Imperial College Research Fellowships.

-- EPSRC Doctoral Prize fellowship - CLOSED.
+- EPSRC Doctoral Prize Fellowships (pdf) - OPEN.
 Applications are invited for EPSRC Doctoral Prize Fellowships.
-Candidates should refer to the EPSRC Doctoral Prize Fellowships Guidance (PDF) for details and download the EPSRC Doctoral Prize fellow application form (Word).
-Departments should use the Departmental shortlisting form (Word)
+Candidates should refer to the EPSRC Doctoral Prize Fellowships (pdf) for details and download the EPSRC Doctoral Prize Fellowships Application Form.
+Departments should use the Departmental Shortlisting form.

 - Science and Solutions for a Changing Planet - The NERC DTP, managed by the Grantham Institute, has four fully-funded PhD studentships available.
 Contact Sophie Smith for more information.

 - MRC Centre GIDA Research Fellow - CLOSED MRC GIDA Fellowships are personal 3-year capacity building training awards for talented early and mid-career researchers to support key transition points in their careers, providing effective career development opportunities to transition to independence.
 These fellowships offer unique and prestigious research and career development opportunities in the context of a world leading centre of excellence.
 For more information, including the Guidance document, potential supervisors and details on how to apply, please visit this page.
 Any queries please contact: email@example.com.